Student governments in the United States

+In many U.S. high schools, student governments are also very prevalent.
+They serve as a platform for leadership development and engagement among the students.
+Typically structured with roles such as president, vice president, secretary, and treasurer, high school student governments are often elected annually by the student body.
+Their responsibilities may include planning school events (e.g., dances, spirit weeks, fundraisers), voicing student concerns to school administration, and promoting school pride.
+Also these high school student governments sometimes work in the higher county wide governments.

+The student governments with the authority to set their own student fees, usually through student referendums, typically have the most institutional independence and autonomy.
+Student governments that set their own fees were also more likely to participate in the United States Students Association (USSA) before the USSA's collapse in the late 2010s.

+State law often provides student governments with substantial legal rights and a significant role within the institution.
+In a 2018 survey of state law, twelve states and Puerto Rico assigned student associations significant rights and power; fourteen other states and the District of Columbia assigned student associations a more limited advisory role; and twenty-four states provided little or no authority to student governments.
+Fourteen states also grant some legal rights to student governments or student representatives in secondary education.

 Elsewhere in the world, student governments are often known as "student unions".
 However, in American English, the phrase "student union" often refers to a "student activity center" (also known as a "student center" or "student commons"): a building with dining halls, game rooms, lounges, student offices, and other spaces for student activities.

 Not all American colleges and universities have a separate student government.
 A handful of small liberal arts colleges in the United States use a governance model in which key decisions are made democratically by the community as a whole, with students and faculty on equal footing.
 Examples of such schools include Marlboro College, Shimer College, and College of the Atlantic.
 In addition, historically, many US schools followed a "student-faculty council" model, with governance shared between elected representatives of the student body and the faculty.